 The key to the web are the links to different, useful or interesting pages.
 Internet users collect links to their favorite sites or web pages and add them to a bookmark or favorites list.

 An example of a link would be https://www.grassrootsdesign.com/intro/navigation.
 A link begins with HTTP which stands for HyperText Transfer Protocol or HTTPS which stands for HyperText Transfer Protocol Secure and describes the type of connection.
-WWW (World Wide Web) is the sub-domain and not always required.
+WWW (World Wide Web) is the sub-domain and not usually required.
 GRASSROOTSDESIGN is the domain name and COM is the generic top level domain (gTLD).
 Some of the other gTLD are ORG, NET, BIZ, INFO, and NAME.
 Beginning in 2013 dozens of gTLDs where introduced and more are added all the time.
 Everything after the domain name is the path to the specific file and/or folder that is being accessed.
 In the example above 'intro' is the folder and 'navigation' is the file that is being viewed.

 Hint: If you are looking for a specific company or organization try typing www.company name.com into the address bar to go directly to that company's website.

 Most countries maintain their own "country specific" top level domain (ccTLD) which is two characters.
 The lists below show the ccTLDs sorted by country and by ccTLD.

 Receiving information, such as a web page, from another computer is called downloading.
 When a user chooses a web page to go to the browser automatically downloads the information from the website and displays it on the user's computer screen.
 The user can also choose to download specific files.
 Sending information to another computer is called uploading.
 To place a web page on a website a web developer must upload the file from their computer to the ISP's server.